 Many homeowners have learned the hard way that when it comes to repairing a crack in a basement wall, materials such as caulk, hydraulic cement, and patching compounds do not last forever.
 Caulk shrinks and will eventually lose adhesion and it's bond with the concrete.
 Hydraulic cement does not bond well to concrete and because it is a rigid material (like patching compounds), that natural movement of concrete will cause it to separate and leak again.
 All these type of waterproofing repairs are considered temporary "band-aids" only.

-Save Money By Repairing Cracks Yourself – Hiring a contractor to visit your home and repair troublesome foundation cracks can get costly (average labor cost for repairing one crack is around $150).
-Using the RadonSeal® Foundation Crack Repair Kits makes waterproofing cracks quite easy and inexpensive.
-All you will need is a standard caulking gun to use the kit!
+Save Money By Repairing Cracks Yourself – Hiring a contractor to visit your home and repair a leaky foundation crack can get costly (the average cost for is around $300).
+Using the RadonSeal® Foundation Crack Repair Kits makes the repair of cracks in poured concrete walls easy and inexpensive.
+All you will need is a standard caulking gun!

-These kits have been successfully used for over 19 years by thousands of homeowners and basement contractors, llow-pressure crack injection repair works by expanding and filling the entire depth and length of a typical foundation crack (8-10') and stopping water leaks permanently!
+These kits have been successfully used for over 19 years by thousands of homeowners and basement contractors.
+Low-pressure crack injection repair works by filling the entire depth and length of the foundation crack (8-10' high) to stop water leaks permanently!

 Our line of D-I-Y Foundation Crack Repair Kits uses the same two-component polyurethane (or epoxy) for injection as do our professional toolkits for contractors.
 Two-component injection polymers are used by practically all waterproofing contractors because the material provides a superior repair that will last forever!
 The kits are user-friendly and no special skills are required.
 Just a little bit of patience on your end and a couple hours of your time.

 Did You Know?
 Cheaper repair kits use single-component, hydrophilic foams that absorb water but eventually crumble after repeated drying.